-These statements are generalizations and should not be taken as absolutes.
 All children progress in similar ways but at different rates.
-Use these milestones as guidelines for considering an individual child's development as well as for handling group interactions with children during Sunday School.
+Use these milestones as guidelines (not absolutes) for considering an individual child's development as well as for handling group interactions with children during Sunday School.

 In applying this to the younger and middle preschool years, parents and teachers may choose to use Bible stories such as "Jesus and the Children" or "Jesus Helps a Blind Man See" to answer the life questions "Who is Jesus?" and "What did Jesus do?"

 Foundational Truths for Older Preschoolers and Younger Children